How a machine-first approach transforms cognitive operations

 4 MINS READ

 Enterprises’ digital transformation often focus on operations that directly touch customers.
 They build mobile apps for customers to purchase their products and services or answer inquiries and complaints through social media.
 No doubt these efforts are important.
-However, relatively few digital transformations zero in on operations such as supply chain, finance, and internal knowledge networks which can go a long way in improving customer experience and enhancing quality while boosting profitability even though customers may not have direct exposure to these operations.
+However, relatively few digital transformations zero in on operations such as supply chain, finance, and internal knowledge networks.
+All of these can go a long way in improving customer experience and enhancing quality while boosting profitability, even though customers may not have direct exposure to these operations.

 Take the case of a mobile app that makes it easier for customers to choose and order a product.
-However, if the product doesn’t arrive on time because of broken supply chain systems and processes, the app usage will plunge.
+If the product doesn’t arrive on time because of broken supply chain systems and processes, the app usage will plunge.

 The bottom line?
-Digital transformation must reach much deeper into a company’s operations in order to enable them to:
+Digital transformation must reach much deeper into a company’s operations to enable them to:

 The good news?
 Data and the technology to make this possible are available in abundance.
 What happens behind the scenes in a company can be automated and enhanced with powerful digital technologies such as AI, cloud computing, and analytics.
-We call this as a machine-first approach to digital transformation.
+We call this a machine-first approach.

 What happens behind the scenes in a company can be automated and enhanced with powerful digital technologies such as AI, cloud computing, and analytics.
-We call this as a machine-first approach to digital transformation.
+We call this a machine-first approach.

 Creating intelligent operations with a machine-first approach